 #4 Nasal Inhaler- Respiratory Relief

-This blend is effective to open the sinuses and ease breathing.
+This blend is effective in opening the sinuses and easing breathing.
 Saturate the felt wick of a nasal inhaler with six drops of each of these essential oils:

 Cypress (Cupressus semperverians)